 Text Features: Reading that Makes Sense

-Students will understand the purpose behind text features and how they can be of help to them in making sense of non-fictional text.
+Students will be able to understand the purpose of text features and how they support readers' comprehension of a text.

 - Explain to students that text features are the elements of books, newspapers, and magazines that enhance a reader's experience by pointing out important information and making the text simpler to understand.

-- Explain the following non-fictional text features with your class: table of contents, index, glossary, titles, headings/subheadings, text (bold, color, italics), bullets, asterisks, pictures, illustrations, captions, side bars, diagrams, maps, tables, and time lines.
+- Explain the following non-fiction text features with the class: table of contents, index, glossary, titles, headings/subheadings, text (bold, color, italics), bullets, asterisks, pictures, illustrations, captions, side bars, diagrams, maps, tables, and time lines.

-- Emphasize the importance of each text feature and allow students to discuss any prior experience they have with these text features.
+- Emphasize the importance of each text feature and prompt students to discuss any prior experience they have with these text features.

 - Enrichment: For students in need of a greater challenge, have students add other text features that they find that were not discussed in the lesson and have them add these to their book pages.

 - Support: For students that need extra help, allow them to use magazine cut outs to identify the text features and have them glue them to their book pages.

 - Distribute a copy of the Jamestown worksheet.
 Have students read and identify three text features by labeling them.

 - If there is extra time, allow students to complete the Maze Fun activity.

 Review and Closing(5 minutes)